Graduate students can now acquire additional skills and experience in social innovation through the social innovation minor.

 - The donor contributes funds to the selected nonprofit.

-PMGT 693R Nonprofit Board Practicum
+MPA 693R Nonprofit Board Practicum

 The Ballard Center has developed the Nonprofit Board Practicum program to give graduate students hands-on experience with nonprofit organizations.
 Selected graduate students are placed on the board of directors of a local nonprofit organization for the academic year.